pittcsc/pittcswiki/src/guides/zero-to-offer/mindset.md

 > This is a part of a series of guides called Zero to Offer aimed to help you navigate the internship process.
 We recommend you start [here](/zero-to-offer/)!

 Although the internship process has the potential to lead to great experiences, it can get a bit ugly.
-Imposter syndrome, constant comparisons, hyper competition, jealousy, rejection, doubt - these are very normal things that can come about this process.
+Imposter syndrome, comparisons, hyper competition, jealousy, rejection, doubt - these are very normal things that can come about this process.

 By keeping a good mindset you can avoid feeding into any toxicity.
 Below are some tips, misconceptions, and more to help you keep good head space.
 Feel free to read the parts that resonate with you.